-New Zealand: 7.8-magnitude quake rocks south, triggers tsunami
+New Zealand: At least 2 dead in series of quakes

 Life in a 'collision zone'

 The USGS initially reported the quake's magnitude at 7.4 at a depth of just 10 kilometers -- shallow enough to cause serious destruction to the immediate surrounding area.
-It later revised the quake strength to 7.8, but changed its depth to 23 (14.2 miles) kilometers, giving more of a buffer between the epicenter and the Earth's surface.
+It later revised the quake strength to 7.8, but changed its depth to 23 kilometers (14.2 miles) , giving more of a buffer between the epicenter and the Earth's surface.

-New Zealand is regularly hit by earthquakes as it sits in a "collision zone" between the Indo-Australian and Pacific tectonic plates.
+New Zealand is regularly hit by earthquakes, because it sits in a "collision zone" between the Indo-Australian and Pacific tectonic plates.
 It is part of the Pacific's "Ring of Fire," a horseshoe-shaped belt around the ocean's edges where many earthquakes and volcano eruptions occur.